-As I type this, a surprisingly large number of web sites – including some aspects of Ask Leo! – are recovering from a massive outage at one of the internet’s major cloud service providers: Amazon.
+Every once in a while, many websites — including Ask Leo! — suffer failures because of outages at one of the internet’s major cloud service providers: Amazon.

-While the specifics of what caused the downtime has yet to be made public, the outage serves to highlight some important aspects of the modern internet, and raise a few questions along the way.
+These outages highlight important aspects of the modern internet and raise a few questions along the way.

 Amazon Web Services

-Years ago, as Amazon was ramping up its retail efforts, they realized that the computing infrastructure they were creating for themselves could also be rented to others.
-That was the genesis of today’s AWS, now arguably the world’s largest cloud-service provider.
+Years ago, as Amazon was ramping up its retail efforts, they realized they could rent the computing infrastructure they had created for themselves to others.
+That became today’s AWS, now arguably the world’s largest cloud-service provider.

 AWS also includes domain registration and DNS services, database offerings, email and messaging products, and a wide variety of more esoteric services.

-All of it runs in Amazon’s data centers, on Amazon’s hardware.
-Customers pay based on how much they use a given service or mix of services.
+All of it runs in Amazon’s data centers on Amazon’s hardware.
+Customers pay based on how much they use a service or mix of services.

-I’ll oversimplify greatly by boiling everything down to two primary benefits: cost and scalability.
+I’ll oversimplify by boiling everything down to two primary benefits: cost and scalability.

-As I’ve quoted elsewhere, using a cloud service is simply using someone else’s computer.
-In the case of AWS, rather than purchasing an actual computer to act as a server in a data center somewhere, AWS customers simply create an EC2 virtual computer as needed on Amazon’s hardware.
-Rather than buying extra hard disks for that computer, they use Amazon’s S3 storage as needed.
+Again, using a cloud service is simply using someone else’s computer.
+Rather than purchasing (or renting) an actual computer to act as a server in a data center somewhere, AWS customers simply create an EC2 virtual computer as needed on Amazon’s hardware.
+Rather than buying extra hard disks for that computer, they use Amazon’s S3 storage1 as needed.

-It’s often significantly cheaper to purchase services from a cloud-service provider like AWS than it is to purchase, manage, inventory, connect, repair, replace, maintain, and otherwise “deal with” all the issues around having your own hardware.
+It’s often significantly cheaper to purchase services from a cloud-service provider than it is to purchase, manage, inventory, connect, repair, replace, maintain, and otherwise deal with all the issues around having your own hardware.
 It’s someone else’s computer, and they’re responsible for all those pesky details, allowing you to focus on your website, application, or service.

-As I wrote in that previous article, Ask Leo! is currently running on a virtual server – a software simulation of a “smallish” computer running along with a number of other such simulations on a “really big” computer.
-If I decide I need my server to be a little less “smallish”, I can change a couple of settings, reboot the server, and within a couple of hours have a new, more powerful server, without needing to reconfigure any of the software on the machine, and without having to deal with any hardware at all.
+Ask Leo! is currently running on an AWS EC2 virtual server.
+The server is a software simulation of a “smallish” computer running along with several other such simulations on a “really big” computer.
+If I decide I need my server to be a little less “smallish” — as I have, at times — I can change a couple of settings, reboot the server, and within a few minutes have a new, more powerful server without needing to reconfigure any of the software on the machine and without having to deal with any hardware.

-There are more benefits, but in my opinion, those are the two biggest.
+There are other benefits, but those are the two biggest.

-The third, perhaps contrary to today’s experience, is significantly improved reliability.
-To discuss that, though, we need to discuss risks in general.
+The third, perhaps contrary to occasional experience, is significantly improved reliability.
+To discuss that, though, we need to discuss risks.

-The single biggest risk most people think of is exemplified by today’s failure: your service is running on someone else’s computers, in someone else’s data center, and as a result, your fortunes are, to a large degree, in someone else’s hands.
+The biggest risk most people think of is that your service is running on someone else’s computers in someone else’s data center, and thus your fortunes are in someone else’s hands.
 If they suffer an outage, you suffer along with them.
-When Amazon S3 has a service-wide problem – as it just did – any and all services that rely on it have a problem.
+When Amazon AWS has a service-wide problem, all services relying on it have a problem.

-It is a risk, no doubt.
-But the counterargument, which I find more persuasive, is that actual noticeable downtime for large cloud services like S3 is incredibly rare, and when something happens, all guns are brought to bear on the problem until it’s resolved.
-More commonly, if a disk fails in Amazon S3 – which I’m certain happens multiple times a day – we never notice, because the service is built to take care of it.
+It is a risk.
+But the more persuasive counterargument is that actual noticeable downtime for large cloud services like AWS is very rare.
+When something happens, all guns are brought to bear on the problem until it’s resolved.
+We never notice other typical hardware failures because they built the service to take care of it transparently.

-The other risk that concerns people is privacy.
-Your service, data, and perhaps more importantly, your customer’s data is on someone else’s computers.
-As it turns out, that’s probably true for 99% of the internet.
+The other concerning risk is privacy.
+Your service, data, and your customer’s data are on someone else’s computers.
+That’s probably true for 99% of the internet.
 Websites are rarely implemented on dedicated hardware accessible only by the website owner.
-At a minimum, data center personnel need access to support it, and more commonly, hosting providers of various sorts technically have access to the contents of all websites they host.
-AWS is no different in this regard.
+At a minimum, data center personnel need access to support it, and hosting providers of various sorts technically have access to the contents of all the websites they host.

-What protects you as an online provider are strong privacy policies, the integrity of the companies you choose to use (like AWS), and your own ability to encrypt and otherwise protect the data you keep online.
+What protects you as an online provider are strong privacy policies, the integrity of the companies you choose to use (like AWS), and your own ability to appropriately protect the data you keep online.

 There are, of course, alternative cloud-service providers.
-For example, both Google and Microsoft are growing offerings to compete with AWS as well as each other.
-From the basics, including raw storage and virtual servers, to the more esoteric online services, both offer the same general benefits and risks as AWS, and differ in pricing as well as other implementation details.
+For example, both Google and Microsoft are growing offerings to compete with AWS and each other.
+From the basics, including raw storage and virtual servers, to the more esoteric online services, both offer the same general benefits and risks as AWS.
+They differ in pricing as well as other implementation details.

-At a more practical level, there’s really no true alternative to the concept of what we’ve come to call “cloud computing”.
-If you have a website or service that’s accessible over the internet, and it’s not on a server in your closet or workplace that you can see and touch, it’s running on someone else’s computer – the very definition of cloud computing.
+At a more practical level, there’s really no true alternative to the concept of what we call cloud computing.
+If you have a website or service accessible over the internet and it’s not on a server in your closet or workplace you can see and touch, it’s running on someone else’s computer: the very definition of cloud computing.

-You can choose alternative implementations and providers, but as anyone with any data stored online or service provided online, it’s almost certainly on someone else’s computer, and subject to all of the risks and benefits I’ve discussed here.
+You can choose alternative implementations and providers, but as with any data stored online or service provided online, it’s almost certainly on someone else’s computer and subject to all the risks and benefits I’ve discussed here.

 That means service providers need to prepare for those risks.

-I can almost guarantee you that this afternoon, there are a number of high-profile companies asking themselves, “How do we avoid this in the future?”
-They might elect to avoid AWS and switch to a different provider, or different architecture, but as I hope I’ve made clear, that’s simply trading one set of risks for a very similar set of risks elsewhere.
+I can almost guarantee you that after every large-scale system failure, there are several high-profile companies asking themselves, “How do we avoid this in the future?”
+They might elect to switch to a different provider or different architecture, but that’s simply trading one set of risks for a very similar set of risks elsewhere.

 A more pragmatic question to ask is, “How do we deal with this when it happens again?”

-One answer might be “live with it”.
-By that, I mean that the cost of a contingency plan might well exceed the cost of something like today’s failure.
-It might just make sense to rely on the fact that all eyes were on Amazon, and they were under the gun to get your issue resolved as quickly as possible, because it was so many others’ issue as well.
+One answer is, “Live with it.”
+The cost of a contingency plan may well exceed the cost of a short, widespread failure.
+It might make sense to rely on the fact that all eyes are on Amazon (or whichever provider experiences a failure), and they are under the gun to get the issue resolved quickly as possible.

-Another answer might be to have a backup plan.
+Another answer is to have a backup plan.
 “When this happens, then do that…” could mean running in a crippled, less feature-rich mode until the issue is resolved.
-This really depends on the specifics of the online site or application, and how it’s impacted by the failure.
+This really depends on the specifics of the online site or application and how it’s impacted by the failure.

-Regardless of whether or not action is taken, being aware of the possibility and having a plan — even if that plan is simply to empower customer service agents to say, “I’m sorry, we’re aware of the problem” — is a good result.
+Regardless of whether action is taken, being aware of the possibility and having a plan — even if that plan is to do nothing but say, “I’m sorry, we’re aware of the problem” — is a good result.

 My AWS exposure